DiamondLightSource/authz/docs/how-tos/deploy-with-helm.md

 By default the deployed OPA instance will not load the [Organisational Policy](../references/organisational-policy.md), however this can be enabled by setting the `opa.orgPolicy.enabled` value to `true` in your `values.yaml`.

-By default this will use the KeyCloak JSON Web Key Set (JWKS).
-If you wish to change this you should set the `opa.orgPolicy.jwksEndpoint` value to the desired endpoint.
+By default this will use the KeyCloak instance.
+If you wish to change this you should set the `opa.orgPolicy.issuer` value to the desired endpoint.

 !!! example "values.yml"